 Breath Alcohol Tests for Employment

 What are breath alcohol tests and when can employers use them as part of pre-employment or employment screening for alcohol use?
-Breath alcohol testing devices, commonly known by the term for one specific brand of device—the “Breathalyzer”—measure how much alcohol is currently in the blood.
+Breath alcohol testing devices, commonly known by the term for one specific brand of the device—the “Breathalyzer”—measure how much alcohol is currently in the blood.

 Blood alcohol tests also show current levels of impairment or intoxication, but not past use.
 It is in contrast to tests for illegal drugs, which do show past use.

 How Breath Alcohol Tests Work

 The person being tested for alcohol use blows into a breath alcohol device, and the results are given as a number.
 The number, known as the blood alcohol concentration (BAC), shows the level of alcohol in the person’s blood at the time the test was taken.
-It does not measure past use of alcohol.
+It does not measure the past use of alcohol.

 When Employers Use Them

 Most companies that perform alcohol testing upon employees make it clear upon hiring that this is their practice; their alcohol and drug testing policies are typically included in their employee handbooks.
 Refusal by employees to submit to alcohol testing may be grounds for dismissal.
 Employers typically use alcohol testing under specific circumstances:

 - The employer may have a policy that tests when there is reasonable suspicion, also known as probable-cause or for-cause testing, and there are documented signs of possible alcohol or drug use by an employee.

-- Another scenario where alcohol testing may be performed is post-accident testing when there was suspected alcohol or drug use that caused a property damage or personal injury accident in the workplace.
+- Another scenario where alcohol testing may be performed is post-accident testing when there was suspected alcohol or drug use that caused property damage or personal injury accident in the workplace.

 - Random testing may be performed on an unannounced, unscheduled basis on employees who are selected arbitrarily from a testing pool.